 Below are the common vector methods::

-Java ArrayList is one of the simplest and most used data structure in the implementation classes of the Java API library.
+Java ArrayList is one of the simplest and most used data structures in the Java API library’s implementation classes.
 The main important thing is it uses a dynamic array for storing the elements.
-One thing we should remember while creating arrays are those are of fixed length once these are created we cannot do any modifications.
+We should remember that while creating arrays, they are of fixed length; once these are created, we cannot do any modifications.

-ArrayList(Collection c) — It helps in building a list of constructive elements in a
+- ArrayList(Collection c): It helps in building a list of constructive elements in a pre-specified collection.

 - void add(int index, E obj)

 Java was introduced with a new collection of API in Java 2.0 to provide uniform structured classes.
 When a new API introduced, there will be changes in the methods.
 Now here we will see some of the old and new methods changed at the time of API change.